approov/quickstart-nativescript/QUICKSTART-README.md

 ./node_modules/.bin/update-ns-webpack --configs
 ```

-After this you can run `npm run demo.ios` from `quickstart-nativescript/src`
-Or,
-You can also run `tns run ios --no-hmr --device` directly inside the demo you are in.
+You can then run `tns run ios --no-hmr --device` directly inside the demo you are in.